Skip to main content

 Scalable assessment

-The research aims to develop methods of streamlining and enhancing assessment practices.
-This can be incorporated into the fully online creative education.
+This research project is developing methods of streamlining and enhancing assessment practices that can be incorporated into fully online creative education.
 It is operating across multiple strands:

 Research outputs